knutwalker/lenient-semver/README.md

 ```

 This feature also enabled `version_lite` and brings serde support for the own Version type.
-Since the lenient_semver::Version does not take ownership of the metadata snippets,
+Since `lenient_semver::Version` does not take ownership of the metadata identifiers,
 the lifetime of the deserialization result is bound to the input.

 ```rust